-That part of our brain makes the most well thought-out decisions.
-But it’s incredibly energy intensive.
+That part of our brain makes the most well-thought-out decisions.
+But it’s incredibly energy-intensive.
 So it only works in short bursts.
 It’s lazy.
-Most of the time, it’s the more unreliable, irrational parts of our brains which handle our day-to-day decisions.
+Most of the time, it’s the more unreliable, irrational parts of our brains which handle our daily decisions.

 This helps explain many of the terrible decisions people make.
-From minor goofs such as poorly thought-out social media content to terrible decisions in your personal and professional life.
+From minor goofs such as poorly thought-out social media content to majorly terrible personal and professional choices.

 For example, think about the common bias around being decisive.
 HR / leadership types love to bang on about how important it is to make fast, confident decisions.
 How this gets people on board.
-How it’s a sign of a strong leader.
-But feeling confident about something, isn’t the same thing as being right about something.
-As Kahnemann puts it, confidence isn’t evidence of the truth.
+How it’s a sign of strong leadership.
+But feeling confident about something, isn’t the same thing as being right about it.
+As Kahneman puts it, confidence isn’t evidence of the truth.

-This decisiveness belief doesn’t bear up to close scrutiny.
-Being right surely has to be better than being decisive, right?
+This decisiveness belief doesn’t bear scrutiny.
+Being right is surely better than being decisive, right?
 But being right takes time.
 It’s harder work.
 And as we said, System 1 only works in short bursts.
-There’s plenty of historical leaders you could say were decisive.
+There are plenty of historical leaders you could say were decisive.
 Hitler.
 Stalin.
 Pol Pot.
 Genghis Khan.
 Putin.
 All decisive leaders.
 But were their decisions right?
 No, of course not.

-So over-confidence about decisions is something to be wary of.
+So be wary of over-confidence about decisions.
 Asking for time to make a decision isn’t a sign of weakness.
 It’s about being considerate.
 Thoughtful.
 Being a strong-minded leader who champions good decisions.

-Which would your rather be?
+Which would you rather be?
 Hesitatingly right, or decisively wrong?